Medically reviewed by Drugs.com. Last updated on May 1, 2023.

 What increases my risk for sunburn?

 - Certain medicines may make you more sensitive to sunlight.
-Talk to your healthcare provider to learn more about medicines that may increase your risk for sunburn.
+Talk to your provider to learn more about medicines that may increase your risk for sunburn.

 - Exposure to UV rays for long periods increases your risk.
 The longer your skin is under UV rays, the higher your risk for sunburn.